Bristol-Cyber-Security-Group/testbed-os/docs/kvm-compose/kvm-compose-yaml/schema.rst

 At the top level, you can specify the following:

 :name: the unique name of the machine
-:interfaces: optional, a list of bridges the guest will be connected to
+:network: optional, a list of interface definitions for the guest
 :machine type: this is the first level of specialisation, you must pick one of the supported guest types

 For example, the following are snippets of the relevant parts possible machine definitions: